EmeraldCHEN/freeCodeCamp-28-JS-Algorithms-Data-Structures_Hazards_of_Using_Imperative_Code/README.md

 Instructions
 Run the code in the editor.
 It's using a method that has side effects in the program, causing incorrect output.
 The final list of open tabs should be ['FB', 'Gitter', 'Reddit', 'Twitter', 'Medium', 'new tab', 'Netflix', 'YouTube', 'Vine', 'GMail', 'Work mail', 'Docs', 'freeCodeCamp', 'new tab'] but the output will be slightly different.

+The issue  is with the splice call in the tabClose() function.
+Unfortunately, splice changes the original array it is called on, so the second call to it used a modified array, and gave unexpected results.

-Work through the code and see if you can figure out the problem, then advance to the next challenge to learn more.
+Work through the code and see if you can figure out the problem